idd-ly/idd-ly.github.io/README.md

 - Logo should the same, however, there should be a hover option.
 - Outline Mode for when not hovered
 - Full Proper logo when hovered.
+- //Reminder to self: Change the Logo later, i hate it

 ## Typography
 - Main Font Options: Raleway / Soleil